 RAID also has a few drawbacks, unfortunately.
 These include:

-3. It can sometimes take days to rebuild failed RAID drives.
+- It can sometimes take days to rebuild a failed drive(s).

-4. Disk failures can also imply corruption on other disks, making it difficult or impossible to rebuild the array.
+- A disk failure can also imply corruption on another hard disk drive(s), making it difficult or impossible to rebuild the array.

 Get The Best Large File Transfer

-Sign-up today and get 20 GB free to use with MASV’s fast, reliable large file transfer.
+Get started today and enjoy 10 GB free every month of MASV’s fast, reliable large file transfer.

 Is RAID Better Than NAS?
 Or Is NAS Better Than RAID?